JanIIISobieski/tag-deserializer/tests/README.md

     * __time__: Time the buffer was filled and sent to the SD card for saving
     * __header__: format for the header
     * __data__: format of the data
     * __split_channel__: boolean, either True or False.
 If True, each data channel will be split into a seperate groups in the final h5 file.
 If false, all the channels will be placed into a seperate file.
+NOT CURRENTLY IMPLEMENTED.
     * __channel_names__: The name of each channel of data
     * __buffer_size__: The overall buffer size, i.e. size of the header + size of the data